parenthetical-e/accumulate/README.markdown

 # Introduction

-There are two possible experimental design classes.
+There is one possible experimental design.

 	AccumulationExp()

-and

-	FractionAccumalationExp()

-The first simulates all possible designs of length *l*, under a variety of category decision criteria (below).
-The second simulates only those trials whose fraction of As or Bs exceeds some given threshold.
-Other than this difference though each has the same methods and capabilities.
+It  simulates all possible designs of length *l*, under a variety of category decision criteria (below).

 # A simple use case (run inside ipython):